 Mean score of companies in the Machinery and Equipment industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, MBDA reported total carbon emissions of approximately 29,615,000 kg CO2e from Scope 1 and 2 sources globally.
-This marks a slight increase from the previous year's emissions of about 28,656,000 kg CO2e in 2023.
-The company has not disclosed specific data for Scope 3 emissions.
-MBDA's emissions data is cascaded from its parent company, MBDA Holdings SAS, and reflects the broader corporate family relationship with Airbus SE, which influences its sustainability initiatives.
-Notably, MBDA has not set specific reduction targets or climate pledges, indicating a potential area for future commitment.
-The company has made strides in energy consumption, with approximately 61 MWh sourced from renewable energies, although detailed reduction initiatives or targets have not been specified.
-The carbon intensity for 2024 is reported at about 6.04 kg CO2e per million EUR of revenue, highlighting the need for ongoing efforts to enhance sustainability practices within the aerospace and defence sector.
+In 2024, MBDA reported total carbon emissions of approximately 29,615,000 kg CO2e, encompassing Scope 1 and 2 emissions.
+This figure reflects a slight increase from the previous year's emissions of about 28,656,000 kg CO2e in 2023.
+The company has not disclosed specific Scope 3 emissions data.
+MBDA's emissions data is cascaded from its parent company, MBDA Holdings SAS, and is influenced by initiatives from Airbus SE, which is part of the corporate family relationship.
+However, there are currently no specific reduction targets or climate pledges outlined in their sustainability reports.
+The company has made strides in energy consumption, with about 61 MWh sourced from renewable energies, indicating a commitment to integrating sustainable practices into their operations.
+Despite the lack of formal reduction targets, MBDA's ongoing efforts to monitor and report emissions demonstrate a recognition of the importance of climate action within the aerospace and defence industry.

 Access structured emissions data, company-specific emission factors, and source documents